 Goal 2 of our LCAP plan has been developed to focus on State Priority 1 and the need for our students to have access to well-maintained learning environments, fully credentialed teachers, and the necessary standards-aligned instructional materials.
 These are the basic conditions of learning, and our number one priority.
 Basic Conditions of schools is also one of our Local Indicators, which has been carefully analyzed when creating this goal and establishing metrics and actions.
 Most of the metrics included in this particular goal are also part of the School Accountability Report Card (SARC), and will help us monitor progress throughout the LCAP cycle.
 Several actions on this goal focus on the importance of school maintenance and safety (Actions 2.1, 2.2, 2.3, 2.4, 2.11).
 With respect to teachers, school facilities affect teacher recruitment, retention, commitment, and effort.
 With respect to students, school facilities affect health, behavior, engagement, learning, and growth in achievement.
 Thus, facility quality is an important predictor of teacher retention and student learning.
 When maintaining a school, we are not only focusing on bricks and mortar, but most importantly student and staff well-being.
 Effective school maintenance will protect capital investment, ensure the health and safety of our children, and support educational performance.
 Maintenance will also support school safety by providing a clean and organized facility for our students' and our teachers' daily lives.
 This school year, all the schools visited during the Williams Facilities Inspection passed with a rating of 90% or higher as measured by the Facilities Inspection Tool (FIT).
 In addition, this year, we have also used the results of the Healthy Kids Survey as a baseline to inform the progress that we will make in the Basic Conditions local indicator (Facilities), and we will continue to do so during the LCAP cycle.
-The California Schools Parent Survey administered in February indicated that 95% of the parents agree or strongly agree th will continue to be an area of focus.
+The California Schools Parent Survey administered in February indicated that 95% of the parents agree or strongly agree that their schools have clean and well-maintained facilities and properties.
+Unfortunately, only 59% of the staff members completing the survey responded favorably to the same question.
+Students' responses varied: 72% of the elementary students believe that their school building is neat and clean.
+However, less than 50% of our secondary students who completed the survey responded favorably.
+The state of secondary school facilities will continue to be an area of focus.